Product

 So, questions arise like: When is the right time to bring in a Head of Product, and what skills should this hire possess?
 In this post, we'll share our advice on key indicators that signal the need for this hire, as well as timing and interview advice.

-Some indicators that you may need to hire a Head of Product include:
+When do you need to hire a Head of Product?

-2. Time hiring your Head of Product with other staffing needs.
+How do you time a Head of Product hire with other staffing needs?

 As your company grows, it's vital to nurture leadership talent within your organization.
 A Head of Product can mentor and develop product managers, fostering a strong leadership pipeline that will contribute to the company's long-term success.

 Any Head of Product will need to have an innate understanding of how to collect customer feedback, what to listen for, and what to do based on it.
-But like #4 – you also need to make sure that your Head of Product isn’t adjusting product features or plans based on the feedback of a few customers.
-It’s important to stick with plans for a while.
+But like the need for flexibility, you also need to make sure that your Head of Product isn’t adjusting product features or plans based on the feedback of a few customers.
+It’s important to stick with plans for a while, validating decisions with broader data and strategic objectives.

 For other Product Manager interview questions, check out our post on 25 common interview questions, or our post on types of Product Management to learn more about other roles.